topcoder-platform/tc-online-review/README.txt

    5. Save Screening, Save Review & Save Approval

      You don't have to undertake special actions to access these Struts Actions.
-     They may easily be accessed from appropriate Create/Save pages.
+     They may easily be accessed from appropriate Create/Edit pages.

    6. View Screening

-     To view screening you must finish (or complete) some screening review.
+     To view screening you must finish (commit) some screening review.
      The link for this Struts Action is:

        http://localhost:8080/online_review/actions/ViewScreening.do?method=viewScreening&rid=<id-of-review>

      Refer to section 3 for information on <id-of-review>.
-     Note, that you may view only finished (completed) screenings.
+     Note, that you may view only finished (committed) screenings.

    7. View Review & View Approval